 Happiness?
-What is this elusive feeling we chase like a cat after a laser pointer.
+What is this elusive feeling we chase like a cat after a laser pointer?
 We’re nuts about the topic.
-In a society that has all the material wealth it could possibly need, we come up short.
+In a society that has all of the material-wealth it could ever need, we continue to come up short.
 The post sets out to answer the burning question, “How to find your purpose and passion in life?”

 We’re bombarded with countless books on the subject.
 The Dali Lama has seemingly cornered the market.
 If you haven’t read a book on how to be happier in the last few years, something’s wrong with you…